 Before the start of the exam, the exam candidate must identify themselves.
 They usually do so via a sworn declaration, with which they provide assurance that they are the person to be examined and that they are not using any impermissible aids.

-If online exams are held via video conference, the student taking the exam also identifies themselves by comparison with a valid photo ID document.
+If online exams are held via video conference, the student taking the exam also identifies themselves by comparison with a valid photo ID document (for example student card).
 During the process, the examinee must be visible.
 (See also item 5.3 of the Regulations issued by the Office of the President)

 Possibly, but repeat exams can also be held in another exam format.
 (See also item 5.6 of the Regulations issued by the Office of the President)